 Share the prioritization (if part of a team) or review the feedback from those impacted (if working independently).
 Consider the importance and feasibility (Sork) of the possible priorities and which will have the most impact on student achievement.

 Use this step as a vetting process for which priorities have achievable action steps in the current climate of the school or district.
 As needed, gain administrative approval for the chosen goals.
-Consider where current resources are allocated and if gaining additional needed resources for the chosen priority is possible and timely.
+Understand how the current resources are allocated, and if they need to be re-distributed based on priority.

 6. Define Improvement Actions

 In this step, configure clear and reasonable steps of continual improvement for the selected growth area.
-Some prioritized goals can be fully implemented immediately; others will need a longer time-frame to ensure the process is achievable and not overwhelming.
+While some prioritized goals can be implemented immediately; others will need a longer time-frame to ensure the process is achievable and not overwhelming.

 7. Defines Metrics for Success